spitz-dan-l/somnotica/issue-1/hypersom.md

 "Uncle Face," you grunt, leaning hard into a right turn.

 "Mm, thought so.
 Activations looked familiar."
-Sam can see your FMRI readings from the finish line, and recognizes when you're having a common dream.
+Sam can see your FMRI[^4] readings from the finish line, and recognizes when you're having a common dream.
 The Uncle Face is an old standby.

 The next major element in the track is what Runners call the Lilypads.
 It's a series of five unevenly scattered Som-gated platforms.
 As soon as you jump off of one, you're pushed into REM, and you only wake up if you manage to land on the next one.
 Since the platforms are scattered around, each successive jump is in a different direction.
 Plus, you've got to maintain your speed as you go, because the last few platforms are several yards apart; even your suit can't launch you that far from a cold start.